LiyangSong/Advertisement-CTR-Prediction/phase2_plan.md

 ## EDA Plan (10/22)
 1. Create a copy of the data for exploration.
 (Liyang)
 2. Describe attributes basic info.
 (Liyang)
-3. Identify target, numerical, categorical.
+3. Missingness.
 (Liyang)
-4. Missingness.
+4. Identify target, numerical, categorical.
 (Liyang)
-5. Outliers.
+5. For numerical.
+   - Distribution (Histogram, KDE plots, etc.).
 (Liyang)
-6. Usefulness for task (corraltion with target, variability) (Qian)
-7. If numerical histogram and basic stats(mean, median, variance, max, min).
-If categorical, cardinality and value counts.
+   - Outliers detection (Box plots).
+(Liyang)
+   - Correlations and associations between attributes.
 (Qian)
-8. correlations and associations between attributes.
+   - Usefulness for task (correlation with target, variability).
 (Qian)
+6. For categorical.
+   - Distribution (bar plots, etc.).
+(Qian)
+   - Cardinality and value counts.
+(Qian)
-9. Identify the promising transformations you may want to apply.
+7. Identify the promising transformations you may want to apply.
 (Liyang, Qian)
-10. Document what you have learned.
+8. Document what you have learned.
 (Liyang, Qian)

 ## Data Preparation Plan (10/27)
 1. Drop Outliers